Human migration: Migration patterns and related numbers

 There exist many statistical estimates of worldwide migration patterns.
 The World Bank has published three editions of its Migration and Remittances Factbook, beginning in 2008, with a second edition appearing in 2011 and a third in 2016.
-The International Organisation for Migration (IOM) has published ten editions of the World Migration Report since 1999.
+The International Organization for Migration (IOM) has published ten editions of the World Migration Report since 1999.
 The United Nations Statistics Division also keeps a database on worldwide migration.
 Recent advances in research on migration via the Internet promise better understanding of migration patterns and migration motives.

 Structurally, there is substantial South–South and North–North migration; in 2013, 38% of all migrants had migrated from developing countries to other developing countries, while 23% had migrated from high-income OECD countries to other high-income countries.
 The United Nations Population Fund says that "while the North has experienced a higher absolute increase in the migrant stock since 2000 (32 million) compared to the South (25 million), the South recorded a higher growth rate.
 Between 2000 and 2013, the average annual rate of change of the migrant population in developing regions (2.3%) slightly exceeded that of the developed regions (2.1%)."

 Substantial internal migration can also take place within a country, either seasonal human migration (mainly related to agriculture and tourism to urban places), or shifts of the population into cities (urbanisation) or out of cities (suburbanisation).
 However, studies of worldwide migration patterns tend to limit their scope to international migration.